 10-12pm, Panel 1 moderated by Dr. Revathi Krishnaswamy.
 This moderated panel focuses on the integration of Humanities & Arts into the way artificial intelligence is conceived and contributes to “human-centered design,” and more based on the panelists’ interests

-- Dr. Winncy Du (Director of the Robotics, Sensor, and Machine Intelligence Laboratory, SJSU)
+- Dr. Winncy Du (Director of the Robotics, Sensor, and Machine Intelligence Laboratory, SJSU – Position Paper)

-Neeti Mehta (VP, Brand Strategy & Initiatives, Automation Anywhere – Role of AI in Organisations and Ethics in Corporations)
+- Neeti Mehta (VP, Brand Strategy & Initiatives, Automation Anywhere – Position Paper)

 Student Poster Session: 12-2pm, During the break between panels, this poster session takes place after the first panel & lasts for 2 hours with up to 50 students drawn from classes all over San Jose State University with posters focusing on the larger contemporary context of science, technology, artificial intelligence, and/or Silicon Valley.
 (See Call for Posters & Pedagogical Resources for Student Poster Session)

 2-4pm, Panel 2 moderated by Dr. Katherine D. Harris.
 This moderated conversation focuses on building algorithms powered by emotional data, algorithmic bias, use of inclusive design methodology, and human-centered design from a multi-disciplinary point of view.

 - Martin Ford (Author of Rise of the Robots, TED Talk – Position Paper)